charlesbrandt/public/code/test/cypress.md

 See also [docker with development](../../system/virtualization/docker-compose.md)

-## Writing Tests
+## Making Calls

-Once you have Cypress running, it's time to write some tests.
+Once you have [Cypress running](cypress.md#setup-installation), it's time to write some tests.
 If none exist, Cypress will scaffold out some examples for you.
 It can be instructive to read through those and follow along how the tests were implemented.

 ### cy.visit